FSEmbedded/linux-fus/Documentation/admin-guide/cgroup-v1/memory.rst

  memory.swappiness		     set/show swappiness parameter of vmscan
 				     (See sysctl's vm.swappiness)
  memory.move_charge_at_immigrate     set/show controls of moving charges
+ memory.oom_control		     set/show oom controls.
+ memory.numa_stat		     show the number of memory usage per numa
+				     node
+ memory.kmem.limit_in_bytes          This knob is deprecated and writing to
+                                     it will return -ENOTSUPP.
-                                     This knob is deprecated and shouldn't be used. memory.oom_control		     set/show oom controls. memory.numa_stat		     show the number of memory usage per numa node memory.kmem.limit_in_bytes          set/show hard limit for kernel memory This knob is deprecated and shouldn't be used.
-It is planned that this be removed in the foreseeable future. memory.kmem.usage_in_bytes          show current kernel memory allocation memory.kmem.failcnt                 show the number of kernel memory usage hits limits
+ memory.kmem.usage_in_bytes          show current kernel memory allocation memory.kmem.failcnt                 show the number of kernel memory usage
+				     hits limits